Knowledge base

 - Click on the Settings icon at the top right of the interface.

-- Check or select the kDrive in question from the dropdown menu of the left sidebar.
+- Check or select the kDrive concerned in the dropdown menu of the left sidebar.

 - Click on General.

-- Edit the name of the kDrive as you wish:
+- Click on the pencil ✎ icon to edit the name of the kDrive as you wish:

-This guide explains how to revert the file organization in your kDrive, especially if moves have occurred and you have lost track.
+This guide explains how to revert the file organization in your kDrive, especially if changes have been made and you have lost track.

 Preamble

-- The restore or function Rewind allows you to go back to a previous state, like a time machine, and restore the order of your chosen files or your entire kDrive up to 3 months ago.
+- The restore or Rewind feature allows you to revert to a previous state, like a time machine, and restore the order of your chosen files or your entire kDrive up to 3 months back (linked to the file version retention period).

 - Files permanently deleted from your kDrive trash and deleted file versions cannot be restored.